Beside the Mountain

 Whether you call this a popsicle, ice pop, ice lolly, or icy pole you are going to love this recipe because:

-• it's made with just mango fruit (toddler and baby friendly with no added sweetener!)
+• It's made with just mango fruit (toddler and baby friendly with no added sweetener!)

-• it's super easy to prep, just like my recipe for purple dragon fruit popsicles!
+• It's super easy to prep, just like my recipe for purple dragon fruit popsicles!

 Mango popsicles with strawberry chunks.